 L’Île de la Cité is the very heart of Paris, in the middle of the Seine.
 Most of the tourists simply point at Notre-Dame Cathedral – which don’t get me wrong, it’s beautiful! – but there’s more to see in terms of architecture.

 France is the land of Gothic Architecture and this chapel is definitely a jewel.
 It’s a bit hidden as it is located inside what now is the Palais de la Justice in the area in which Paris was born, l’Île de la Cité.
 Even once you’re in you need to climb a narrow spiral staircase – unfortunately is one of those with a central pillar so not Instagrammable – to enter to that beautiful space you surely have seen tons of pictures of.
 I’m talking about the glorious stained-glass walls and the vaulted ceiling of la Sainte Chapelle.
 Don’t get me wrong the lower chapel is also impressive but not as much as the upper chapel.

 Of course it would have been better to see it on a bright sunny day so that the deep, rich colors of the glass would have been more vibrant but hey, let’s not complain.
 It’s a stunning piece of medieval architecture anyway.

 It’s just so incredible to stare at these weightless-looking walls of richly coloured and decorated stained glass built in the 13th century.
 It was something completely innovative at the time.
 Putting all the weight of the roof onto few thin columns thanks to the use of arches and vaulting.
-This creates a supporting frame so that the rest of the wall can be completely glazed.
+This creates a supporting frame so that the rest of the wall can be completely glassed.
 The miracle of Gothic architecture!

 I read that the acoustics of the Chapel is so good that it has become a venue for classical music concerts.
 It would be amazing to experience it in this Gothic masterpiece.